ManuGithubSteam/Surface3ProArch/README.md

 If you pess F2 on the keyboard you can turn of/dimm the light of the keyboard.
 Make sure Fn is NOT pressed.

+### Install earlyoom

+earlyoom checks the amount of available memory and (since version 0.5) free swap 10 times a second.
+If both are below 10%, it will kill the largest process.
+So you got a resonsive system, no matter what.

+`pacaur -S earlyoom`
+`sudo systemctl enable earlyoom`
+`sudo systemctl start earlyoom`